LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Overload on `_eventBroker.Publish()` that accepts scope parameter to possibly send to all applications

 ---

 # Service bus

 * Used to send messages between applications.

-* The queue is outside the application

-    * Processed even if application restarts
+* Event system use service bus in the background for global events.

-    * Free up resources by running queue in the background
+* The queue is outside the application - Free up resources by running queue in the background

 * Two different types of message queues

-    * Queue – Same message queue for all applications
+  * Queue – Same message queue for all applications, saved and processed even if application restarts

-    * Topic – Unique queue for each application
+  * Topic – Unique queue for each application, exists as long as the application is connected

-* Required in all multi-server solutions
+* Required in all multi-server solutions!

 * Note: Servers are updated **“Near real time”**